 - Cook in large pot of boiling salted water until cauliflower is tender, but not overly soft.

-- Drain well and mash with potato masher, leaving some chunks.
+- Drain well and mash with potato masher (affiliate link), leaving some chunks.

 - While cauliflower is cooking, cook the bacon and crumble, slice green onions, cube the cream cheese, measure sour cream, and measure Parmesan.

 - Mix cream cheese, sour cream, green onion, Parmesan, and 3/4 of the crumbled bacon into the drained cauliflower.

 - Spread evenly in a 1.5 Quart Glass Casserole Dish (affiliate link).